stephan-cr/dude/doc/intro.rst

     return "cat config.txt"

-Because Dude runs the experiments in separate expfolders, ``prepare_exp'' do not overwrite the configuration files of other experiments even if they are named in the same way for all experiments.
+Because Dude runs the experiments in separate expfolders, ``prepare_exp`` do not overwrite the configuration files of other experiments even if they are named in the same way for all experiments.